cinnData/PythonBootcamp/[PY-08E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.1.png)

-In this case, the line plot shows an obvious upwards trend, which does not need much discussion.
+In this case, the line plot does not shows an obvious trend, but a sequence of trends up and down.

 ## Q3.
 Line plot and histogram for the trading volume